 – Ingram, Forrest L. Representative Short Story Cycles of the Twentieth Century.
 The Hague: Mouton, 1971, p.
 19.

 I have read lots of definitions of short story cycles and to be honest this one – the very first – is still as good as it gets for me.
-There is room for plenty of discussion, though, but that’s for another of my websites.

 So.
 Now that that’s cleared up … here’s a wee bit more about boring ol’ me:

-I am a writer and researcher, who originally graduated with a Master’s Thesis in Strategic Communications from Roskilde University in Denmark, but since then I fell into the rabbit hole of writing creatively.
-In the last 10 years, I have written mostly contemporary short story cycles and gotten ever more fascinated by the form.
-The page you see before you is an overview of all my projects in this regard!
+I am a writer and researcher, who originally graduated with a Master’s Thesis in Strategic Communications here in Denmark, where I’m based, but since then I fell into the rabbit hole of writing fiction.

 If you have any recommendations for linked short stories (or academic work about them) which I should index – feel free to shoot me an email.